-The PHA must inspect the unit at the time the resident vacates the unit and must allow the resident to participate in the inspection if he or she wishes, unless the tenant vacates without notice to the PHA.
+The Housing Authority of Danville must inspect the unit at the time the resident vacates the unit and must allow the resident to participate in the inspection if they wish, unless the tenant vacates without notice to the Housing Authority of Danville.

 8-II.C.
 NOTICE AND SCHEDULING OF INSPECTIONS